3 Days in Amsterdam: The Perfect Amsterdam Itinerary

 Lunch (Piqniq or Pancake Bakery)

 After exploring central Amsterdam and learning about its history, you’ll have no doubt worked up an appetite.
-Picniq is one of the city’s top lunch spots thanks to its excellent range of sandwiches, salads, soups, and baguettes.
+Piqniq is one of the city’s top lunch spots thanks to its excellent range of sandwiches, salads, soups, and baguettes.

-The portions are quite small, but this is intentional as this way, you get to try several different items from the menu.
-It’s recommended to choose at least three items per person which cost €13.40, so it’s still very budget-friendly.
+The portions are quite small, but this is intentional, as this way, you get to try several different items from the menu.
+It’s recommended to choose at least three items per person, but don’t worry, it’s still budget-friendly!

 The pulled-chicken focaccia is a must-try, and there are also vegetarian and gluten-free options.
-Just be aware that Pincniq is closed on Tuesdays and Wednesdays.

 Another great lunch place is The Pancake Bakery on Prinsengracht, which sits right on one of the canals.
 You can choose from a range of sweet and savory pancakes from around the world, including French, Greek, Hungarian, Indonesian, and even Greenlandic.